JeanValjean80/UnityKidsWorkshop/docs/en/04-camera.md

 private Vector3 _targetPos;
 ```

 Now attach the script to the camera.
 To do this, select the camera in the hierarchy and then click on “Add Component” in the Inspector.
 You can then enter “Camera Movement” in the search and select the script.
 You will then see your newly created variables in the Inspector.
-Set Target to the *Player* by simply dragging the *Player* from the hierarchy into the field behind “Target”.
+Set "Target" to the *Player* by simply dragging the *Player* from the hierarchy into the field behind “Target”.
 And set Follow to 5, for example, this value will later be added to the movement of the camera to move it a little further.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/75975986/123543452-cce65480-d74e-11eb-8ae2-3c6111375b4b.png" width="400">